 - If you put your phone in landscape mode, the camera stream automatically goes to full-screen mode.

 - Once you install an SD card, you get access to a timeline function.
-This appears as a ‘timeline’ at the bottom third of the screen and allows you to scroll backwards and forwards to find a recording at a particular time and day.
+This appears as a ‘timeline’ at the bottom third of the screen and allows you to scroll backward and forward to find a recording at a particular time and day.
 If you have the camera set to record only when it detects movement (or abnormal sound detection events), then these will in the timeline as blue sections, so you can skip to the relevant time/date quickly.

 Whenever you launch the camera from the Mi Home app, it usually shows the live stream on your phone in less than a second, and so far this is the quickest camera in terms of how long it goes from pressing the camera to the live feed.
 It may take longer if you use mobile internet/4G when you’re out and about, but I’ve noticed it to be pretty consistently fast.

-When it comes to recording options, aside from the different resolutions you can choose from (FHD, HD and SD), you have some other highly sought after options that most cameras don’t possess;
+When it comes to recording options, aside from the different resolutions you can choose from (FHD, HD, and SD), you have some other highly sought after options that most cameras don’t possess;

 - SLEEP MODE